drclaw1394/perl-template-plex/README.md

 Used in templates only.

-This is a special directive that substitutes the text **@{\[include("path")\]}** with the contents of the file pointed to by path.
+This is a special directive that substitutes the text similar to **@{\[include("path")\]}** with the contents of the file pointed to by path.
 This is a preprocessing step which happens before the template is prepared for execution

 This API is only available in templates.
 If `root` was included in the options to `plex`, then it is prepended to `path` if defined.